Hritik-del/Covid-Tracker-Application/README.md

 The SearchView in the action menu is implemented.
 Which is used for searching the countries for their country specific covid data.

 <img src="https://user-images.githubusercontent.com/74361880/129218663-31940075-0cf3-4de9-980d-4de10e98fb90.jpg" width="40%" />

+### Displaying Results

+Once the search is entered by the user, the welcome screen if active is replaced with a list of the countries mathched with the entered text to display the results.

 <img src="https://user-images.githubusercontent.com/74361880/129218675-ca3db2f5-ecaa-4a98-a7cf-dcd6c2389651.jpg" width="40%" />

+### The Details Page

+Clicking on an item in the List Tab View or the List View, opens up the Details page.
+This displays additional information such as
+* Cases
+* Today Cases
+* Deaths
+* Today Deaths
+* Recovered
+* Active
+* Critical

 <img src="https://user-images.githubusercontent.com/74361880/129218680-1560b681-be23-417b-88db-44dd3f3a2826.jpg" width="40%" />